Exhausted BCBA therapist in white lab coat leaning against window, showing signs of burnout and mental fatigue

 While it’s becoming common in other, similar professions such as mental health counseling or clinical social work, self-care training isn’t a routine part of ABA education today.

-Within the 405 required hours of instruction ABAI sets out as the standard for accrediting master’s programs in ABA, exactly zero cover therapist self-care.
+Within the 405 required hours of instruction, ABAI sets out, as the standard for accrediting master’s programs in AB, exactly zero hours for therapist self-care.

 Why Isn’t There a More Organized Effort Behind Self-Care For Applied Behavior Analysts?